 Title’s for all content strategists out there who expect something really meta and with a lot of additional bla bla.
 Well, this is about HTML Content vs. Input Values.

-Margin psycho and Sass expert Hugo Giraudel (check out his awesome blog, btw!) brought up a pretty sweet sample on Codepen, showing an input field resizing it's width depending on the characters typed in, using the new 'ch' unit.
+Margin and Sass expert Kitty Giraudel (check out their awesome blog, btw!) brought up a pretty nice sample on Codepen, showing an input field resizing its width depending on the characters typed in, using the new ‘ch’ unit.
 The original question was, if there was a CSS only way to recreate this behavior:

 Do any of you guys think of a pure CSS way to make an input element wrap around its content?
 I’m not sure it’s possible actually.

-And Hugo is completely right, it isn't possible.
-And that's per definition.
+And Kitty is completely right, it isn’t possible.
+And that’s per definition.

 input elements are content-less in HTML terms, since they can’t hold content like other HTML elements do:

-The last one is obviously bogus.
+The last one is bogus.
 Correct way would be

 <input type="text" value="That is better">.
 Auto-width in CSS is only possible with elements that can have content.